videh25/mount_catkin_package/README.md

 ```shell
 rosrun urdf2macro.py <Absolute Path of the gripper.urdf> <Flange to TCP distance> <Name of base_link of gripper>
 ```
-**Flange to TCP distance:** Tool Centre Point (TCP), to be used for Inverse Kinematics will be set based on this.
+**Flange(Enf Effector of Arm) to TCP distance:** Tool Centre Point (TCP), to be used for Inverse Kinematics will be set based on this.

 **Name of base_link of gripper:** To be searched in the <gripper>.urdf file.
 It is the name of link supposed to be attached directly to flange.